Network flow logs

 , ExitTraffic

-When investigating network flow logs, you should identify a set of nodes that are considered more trustworthy (such as a server running in production) in contrast to those that may be more easily tampered with (such as an individual employee’s work laptop).
-Discrepancies in network logs between the two may be indicative of malicious behavior.
+When investigating network flow logs, you should identify a set of nodes that you consider more trustworthy (such as a server running in production) in contrast to those that might be more easily tampered with (such as an individual employee's work laptop).
+Discrepancies in network logs between the two might be indicative of malicious behavior.

 You can use the following query parameters with the API: